imbeimainz/courseware_CTH/01_intro_to_R/README.md

 # Introduction to R: first steps, statistics, graphics

+This course will follow a single document, [`intro_to_R_material.html`](intro_to_R_material.html), generated via RMarkdown.
+This file will contain all required information, code chunks, and generated output.

 Contents:

 - Step 0: First things first: know your tools, R & RStudio